pegonzalezs/Odoo-Tools/performance/readme.md

 | TOTAL 	| 41.29 	| 7.55 	| -81.71% 	|

-Conclusions analysing result:
+The conclusions are:
 * All users expend more time.
 Not true!.
 The execution threads runs the code line that measure the time later.
 * With the same amount of users and the same operation the multithread option makes Odoo server run in parallel the operations
-* As you see, this execution took IN TOTAL almost 6 times less han the previous one
+* As you see, this execution took IN TOTAL almost 6 times less han the previous one with the same amount of users and the same operations